otienoelvis/Git-Init-Command-Line-Helper/README.md

-# A Command Line Tool
+# Quickly set up a new git repository